 - An A level in Mathematics if your degree is not in a numerate subject.

 - You should have grade 9 – 4 (A*- C) at GCSE level (or equivalent) in Maths and English.

-- Independence: the ability to take the initiative, lead on projects, and be proactive in prioritising a dynamic and diverse workload
+- Proactive – the ability to take initiative, organise your own time, and manage a dynamic and diverse workload

-- Analytical: the ability to draw accurate and informative conclusions from detailed research without losing sight of the bigger picture
+- Analytical skills – the ability to draw innovative conclusions from detailed research without losing sight of the bigger picture

-- Communication: effective oral and written communication of ideas with an excellent command of English
+- Communication skills – effective oral and written communication of ideas with an excellent command of English